ocentra/TabAgent/project_plan.md

 4. **Adjust Manifest:** Ensure `manifest.json` in the *output* directory correctly points to the bundled JS/CSS files *and* any copied static JS files.
 Check that the paths are relative to the output directory root.
 Some build tools might offer plugins to manage the manifest automatically.
 **How It Fits**: Provides the essential mechanism to package the modular source code and `npm` dependencies into a loadable Chrome extension format, enabling the use of libraries like Readability.js. **Remember to update the build config's static copy list whenever adding new JS files directly to the manifest.**

-### Task 2: Load and Run Phi4 Model
+### Task 2: Load and Run  Model
-**Goal**: Load the phi4 ONNX model in the browser for inference.
+**Goal**: Load the  ONNX model in the browser for inference.
 **Steps**:
-1. In `background.js`, use transformers.js to load the phi4 ONNX model with WebAssembly.
+1. In `background.js`, use transformers.js to load the  ONNX model with WebAssembly.
 2. Implement model inference for text generation tasks (e.g., summarization, question-answering).
 3. Optimize performance using techniques from `example_sources/web_llm.js` (from web-llm).
 4. Adapt Chrome-specific model handling from `example_sources/model.js` (from transformers.js-chrome).
 5. Reference `example_sources/models.js` (from transformers.js) for model loading logic.
-**How It Fits**: Enables core NLP tasks using the phi4 model.
+**How It Fits**: Enables core NLP tasks using the llm model.

 ### Task 3: Implement Multi-Stage Web Scraping and Content Fetching
 **Goal**: Reliably scrape readable content from the current tab and specific URLs (including SPAs), using a staged, progressively more robust approach for non-active tabs, minimizing user disruption where possible.
 Implement placeholders for future Sitemap, PDF, and Google Drive scraping.